Sarfaraz Khan (cricketer)

-When he made his IPL debut for the franchise RCB in the year 2015, He was the youngest player with only 17 years and 177 days old, to play an IPL match.
-And, in the very next season, he was the only uncapped player to be retained by a franchise in the IPL.
-Currently, he is the fourth-youngest player to play in the history of IPL.
-As a 15-year old in 2012, he was mentioned in to the prestigious Wisden Cricketers' Almanack along with his younger brother Musheer.
+He made his IPL debut for the franchise RCB in the year 2015 and was the youngest player, at only 17 years and 177 days old, to play an IPL match.
+In the very next season, he was the only uncapped player to be retained by a franchise in the IPL.
+Currently, he is the fourth-youngest player to play in the history of the IPL.
+As a 15-year-old in 2012, he was mentioned in the prestigious Wisden Cricketers' Almanack along with his younger brother Musheer Khan.

+Khan has made his international debut during the 3rd Test between England and India at Rajkot on 15 February 2024.
+He became the fourth Indian cricketer to score twin-fifties on test debut.
+Sarfaraz's strike rate (94.2) is by far the highest among the 43 batters with two fifty-plus scores on debut in men's Tests (where balls-faced data is available).

 Early life and background

 Sarfaraz was born and brought up in the suburbs of Mumbai.
+His family hails from Azamgarh, Uttar Pradesh.
 He spent most of his childhood in Azad Maidan.
 There Naushad Khan, his father and coach, nurtured young cricketers such as Iqbal Abdulla and Kamran Khan.
 His coaching began at an early age when his father discovered his talent of timing the ball well.
 In monsoon conditions it was difficult for him to reach the maidan (grounds) from his home in the suburbs, so a synthetic pitch was laid beside his house for practice.
 "Not only does it save our time and energy but it has also helped him get used to bouncier wickets that he will have to deal with later on," his father commented.

 He was unable to attend school for 4 years due to his cricket commitments, so a private tutor was employed for his maths and English classes.